-Wool pressing mats is a good investment for quilters.
+Wool pressing mats are a good investment for quilters.
 Your expensive or heirloom quilting fabrics will be safe with a thick wool pressing surface.
 Plus it will save your pressing time.

 What do you put under a wool pressing mat?

-Wool absorbs moisture from air and using steam it will be absorbed too.
-You can use a water resistant surface or put a towel under your wool pressing mat.
+Wool absorbs moisture from the air and using steam it will be absorbed too.
+You can use a water-resistant surface or put a towel under your wool pressing mat.

 Do wool pressing mats smell?